algorich/code-snippets/deploy/README.md

 ### Install

-Before install, you must check if your new ssh-key is added.:
+Before install, you must check if your new ssh-key is added:

 ``` bash
 ssh-add -L